abs-hm-intake24/deployment/instances/example/README.md

 The instructions should work on macOS with minimal changes such as replacing the `apt-get` commands with the corresponding Homebrew or MacPorts commands.

+Following instructions assume simple one-host deployment model using example host 192.168.1.1 and nginx sites served on following ports:
+- API Server - 8001
+- Admin Site - 80
+- Survey Site - 8000

+Any of these can be deployed to own dedicated host.
+While you set up your hosts in step 2, replace 192.168.1.1 accordingly (either with symbolic name or IP).

 ### 1. Install Ansible and supporting tools

     sudo apt-get install ansible sshpass